27J Schools

 27J Schools is a school district headquartered in Brighton, Colorado.
 The district was established in 1959 when several existing school districts were consolidated.
-Dr. Chris Fiedler is currently the superintendent.
+Will Pierce is currently the superintendent.

 The district includes sections of Adams County, Weld County, and Broomfield.
 In addition to Brighton it serves Aurora, Commerce City, Henderson, and Thornton.

 In August 2018 the district switched a four-day school week.
 In that period the district had around 18,000 students.